Documentation#

 The package documentation is provided under acoular/docs/source.
 This directory contains the index.rst file which serves as the root document (landing page) embedding several other subdocuments (sub-pages) written in reStructuredText format.
-The full documentation is built using the Sphinx package.
-See Documentation Compilation for instructions on how to build the documentation.

-Some of the subdirectories (sub-pages) are created automatically during the documentation build process.
-Therefore, it is recommended to avoid editing the generated files directly.
-This concerns the docs/source/api_ref/generated directory, which contains the API documentation generated from the source code, and the docs/source/auto_examples directory, which contains the auto-generated examples.
+This mainly concerns the docs/source/api_ref/generated directory, which contains the API documentation generated from the source code, and the docs/source/auto_examples directory, which contains the auto-generated examples.

-User Documentation
+User Documentation#

 This is the easiest way to contribute to the documentation.
 You can simply edit the corresponding .rst files in the acoular/docs/source directory which are not generated automatically.
 Make sure you are using the reStructuredText format.
 If you want to add a new document, it should be referenced in the index.rst or any related file.
 We are happy about every fixed spelling mistake or improved explanation.

-Documenting the API
+Documenting the API#

 There are several situations in which you want to change the API documentation.
 For example, when you add a new class, method, or function, or when you change the signature of an existing method.
 In some cases, you might also want to improve the existing documentation.

 The API documentation is generated from the documentation strings of the source code using the Sphinx autosummary extension.
 The API documentation follows the NumPy style.
-The generated API documentation can be found in the source/api_ref subdirectory of the documentation after compilation.

-Documenting Classes, Methods and Functions
+Documenting Classes, Methods and Functions#

 Writing docstrings:

 Docstrings should first contain a short summary line, followed by an extended summary using reStructuredText syntax.
 An extended summary is not always necessary, but it is recommended not only for complex implementations.
-Ideally, the extended summary provides a detailed explanation of the method’s purpose, behavior, and usage.
+Ideally, the extended summary provides a detailed explanation of the method’s purpose, behaviour, and usage.

 class TimeSamples(SamplesGenerator):

-"""Container for processing time data in `*.h5` or NumPy array format.
+Container for processing time data in ``*.h5`` or NumPy array format.

 We welcome the addition of code examples to the docstrings of classes (and functions).
-The acoular.sources.TimeSamples class provides a short snippet with explanation in the docstring:
+The TimeSamples class provides a short snippet with explanation in the docstring:

 Examples